 Potato salad is underrated.
-Perhaps it’s because grocery store varieties often look like a tub of white goo with a sprinkle of celery and dollop of egg yolk (#nom).
-Or perhaps it’s because the dish has a reputation for being unhealthy and low-carb diets continue to be all the rage.
+Perhaps it’s because grocery store varieties often look like a tub of white goo with a sprinkle of celery and dollop of egg yolk.
+Or perhaps it’s because the dish has a reputation for being unhealthy in light of low-carb diets.
 No matter the reasoning, it’s time to rekindle our love for potatoes — and yes, even mayo.

 This recipe is as light and simple as it gets.
-Made with an olive oil, Dijon mustard, and lemon juice dressing, and mixed with fresh parsley, garlic, and celery, it has the perfect amount of tart and crunch.
+Made with a dressing of olive oil, Dijon mustard, and lemon juice and mixed with fresh parsley, garlic, and celery, it has the perfect amount of tart and crunch.
 Bonus: It takes only 20 minutes to make, including prep.

 If you’re gluten-free and have a hankering for an Italian sub (it happens to the best of us), whip up this recipe.
 Salami is generously sprinkled throughout the salad and pairs perfectly with the honey, coarse-ground mustard, apple cider vinegar, and olive oil.
 Insider tip: Add chopped pepperoncini and black olives.

 This recipe sneaks in extra greens with arugula, green beans, and pesto.
 It’s a-OK to use store-bought pesto, but we love the extra bite the homemade version gets from the addition of arugula.
 The recipe also tastes great with red potato and sun-dried tomatoes.

 Sometimes you just want creamy, mayo-rich, egg-filled potato salad.
 This recipe uses all the classics — russet potatoes, hard-boiled eggs, pickles, celery, red onion, yellow mustard — and doesn’t disappoint.
 It even uses milk to take it the extra (creamy) mile.
 Make sure to chill before serving so the potatoes absorb all the deliciousness.